Rachel A. Volberg

 Gambling, problem gambling, psychometrics, impact studies, cohort studies

 Dr. Volberg has been involved in epidemiological research on gambling and problem gambling since 1985 and has directed or consulted on numerous gambling studies throughout the world.
 In 1988, Dr. Volberg was the first investigator to receive funding from the National Institutes of Health to study the prevalence of problem gambling in the general population.
-Dr. Volberg is currently the Principal Investigator on the Massachusetts Gaming Commission’s Social and Economic Impacts of Gambling in Massachusetts (SEIGMA) study.
+Dr. Volberg is currently the Principal Investigator on two major studies funded by the Massachusetts Gaming Commission: the Social and Economic Impacts of Gambling in Massachusetts (SEIGMA) study and the Massachusetts Gambling Impact Cohort (MAGIC) study.
 In addition to her work in Massachusetts, Dr. Volberg is working on projects in Canada to assess the impacts of the introduction of online gambling and to identify best practices in population assessments of problem gambling.
 She is a member of research teams in Australia, New Zealand, and Sweden conducting large-scale longitudinal cohort studies to identify predictors of transitions into and out of gambling and problem gambling.
-Dr. Volberg has published extensively, presented at national and international conferences, and testified before legislative committees in states and provinces throughout North America.
+Dr. Volberg has published extensively, presented at national and international conferences and testified before legislative committees throughout North America.

 Williams, RJ & Volberg, RA.
 (2014).
 The Classification Accuracy of Four Problem Gambling Assessment Instruments in Population Research.
-International Gambling Studies (available online).
+International Gambling Studies 14 (1): 15-28.

 Petry, NM, Blanco, C, Stinchfield, R & Volberg, RA.
 (2013).
 An Empirical Evaluation of Proposed Changes for Gambling Diagnosis in the DSM-5.
 Addiction 108 (3): 575-581.